duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 Exports are **10x faster now!**
 Until recently, the DuckDB format was not backward compatible, so the recommended long term persistence format was Parquet.
 Parquet is also critical to interoperability with many other systems, especially data lakes.
-DuckDB works well as a workflow engine, so exporting to other in memory formats is quite common as well.
+DuckDB works well as a workflow engine, so exporting to other in-memory formats is quite common as well.

 In version 0.5.1 we see significant improvements driven by switching from Pandas to Apache Arrow as the recommended in-memory export format.
 DuckDB's underlying data types share many similarities with Arrow, so data transfer is quite quick.